Python-PyQt/PyQt6-Docs/descriptions/QtGui/QPainter-c.rst

 * :sip:ref:`~PyQt6.QtGui.QPainter.viewTransformEnabled` tells whether view transformation is enabled.

-Note that some of these settings mirror settings in some paint devices, e.g. QWidget::font().
+Note that some of these settings mirror settings in some paint devices, e.g. :sip:ref:`~PyQt6.QtWidgets.QWidget.font`.
 The :sip:ref:`~PyQt6.QtGui.QPainter.begin` function (or equivalently the :sip:ref:`~PyQt6.QtGui.QPainter` constructor) copies these attributes from the paint device.

 You can at any time save the :sip:ref:`~PyQt6.QtGui.QPainter`'s state by calling the :sip:ref:`~PyQt6.QtGui.QPainter.save` function which saves all the available settings on an internal stack.
 The :sip:ref:`~PyQt6.QtGui.QPainter.restore` function pops them back.